cyberconnecthq/cyberconnect-docs/docs/Apis/identity.md

 ## Retrieve Follower, Following, Friend Lists

-In order to get lists from an address, you need
+Follower, Following, Friend are endpoints that implemented with pagination.
+In order to get the whole data set of an address, you need to make requests page by page with correct namespace and pagination method.

+For detail, please check [Namespace](./Apis/namespace) and [Pagination](./Apis/pagination) page.

 ### Followers Example